roryclaasen/RorysMod/docs/content/blocks/blueprint.md

 ## Crafting

+!!! note
 	This section is still in development